Amalgamator/EVE-Caravanserai/README.md

 ## Upcoming Features

+- Mark player and corporation orders in a different color
 - When the user wants to select new structures/stations as source and destination, we now use a page refresh.
 This could be made user-friendly by adding a deselect button of sorts.
 - We want a filter for meta levels ('show only T1' or 'show T1 up to deadspace' or 'no deadspace and officer')
 - Easier pagination / page navigation in results.